 In the summer of 2008, three consecutive days changed everything.
-Seven 19 year-old friends living in Southern California would learn about the global water crisis through a series of unlikely people and events, and embark on a journey that would give birth to this organization.
+I was living in Southern California and over a 72-hour period, I would learn about the global water crisis through a series of unlikely people and events, and embark on a journey that would give birth to this organization.

 Like all great things, it started with coffee.
 I met up with a friend who was the first person to ever expose me to the global water crisis.
-Until this moment in my nineteenth year, I had no idea that this was even an issue.
+Until this moment in my nineteenth year, I had no idea that a lack of access to clean water was even an issue people had to deal with.
 I had no idea that there were people living in our world who didn’t have access to basic, safe drinking water.
-I learned that there were people who are literally forced to drink from swamps, mud puddles, earth dams or whatever standing water source is available to them.
+I learned that there were people who are literally forced to drink from swamps, contaminated rivers, earth dams or whatever standing water source is available to them.
 I learned that waterborne diseases kill more children in the world than anything.
 I learned that, then, 1.1 billion people didn’t have access to safe, clean drinking water.
 My entire worldview was shattered.
 This one conversation changed everything.
 Coffee.
 The next day, I attended a screening of a movie in Los Angeles that dealt with the realities of extreme poverty and genocide in developing countries.
-The next day, at church (yes, people go to church in Los Angeles…even college students), the pastor began talking about “missions” initiatives, and specifically focused on the needs of safe, clean water in the world.
+Then, the next day, at church (yes, people go to church in Los Angeles…even college students), the pastor began talking about “missions” initiatives, and specifically focused on the needs of safe, clean water in the world.
 I knew this couldn’t be coincidence.
 Over the next several months, through my own research and several uncanny, seemingly chance encounters that could only be described as God at work, I met with some of the most prominent individuals and organizations exploring ways to provide solutions to this problem, and knew I had to take action.

-Today, ten years later, we travel the country to middle schools, high schools and college campuses speaking to people our age to educate students about the global water crisis, and challenge them to take action to end it.
+Today, more than a decade later, we work with middle schools, high schools and colleges, educating students about the global water crisis, and challenging them to take action to end it.
 When we leave, students are equipped to do their own fundraisers and make a real impact on the issue.
-In just ten years, we’ve raised over $10 Million and funded projects to provide over 400,000 people with safe, clean water!
+In just over a decade, we’ve raised several million dollars and funded projects to provide over 500,000 people with safe, clean water!
 The need is great though.
-We can no longer ignore the #1 global killer of children.
-Our goal with Thirst Project is to provide safe, clean water and sanitation to the entire Kingdom of eSwatini by 2022.
+We can no longer ignore one of the most significant global killers of children.
+Our immediate goal with Thirst Project is to provide safe, clean water and sanitation to the entire Kingdom of eSwatini.
 With your help, we believe we can do this.
 With your help, we can give water.
 With your help, we can give life.

 View this post on Instagram